metal-crow/VR_Augmented_Vision/README.md

 ###TODO:
 fix issue with when you move your head, oculus has to snap it/or the 2d quad back, instead of just ignoring any movement
 -want the quad to be in a fixed position, and head movement/rotation to be ignored

+Should the rendering have speperate pipelines for left and right eyes? i.e if 1 eye comes in but not the other, only have to copy that projection back from gpu, and set that projection to the texture